 - For a contemporary and glossy look, the options are acrylic or glass

-2.1—Getting to Know The Common Kitchen Door Materials
+2.1—Getting to Know the Common Kitchen Door Materials

-In a nutshell, acrylic is a non-toxic material that gives a high gloss finish to your kitchen cabinets.
+Acrylic is a non-toxic material that gives a high gloss finish to your kitchen cabinets.
 This finish helps to make a smaller kitchen space seems bigger and more open with the light reflected from the glossy cabinet doors.

 Kitchen cabinet doors with the glossy finish of acrylic makes cleaning and maintenance much easier.
 Homeowners are also given the flexibility to select from a wide range of colors to their liking.